censor-text/censore/.github/copilot-instructions.md

-# GitHub Copilot Instructions for Censore Project
+# GitHub Copilot Instructions for **censore** Project

 ## Project Overview

-Censore is a Python library for profanity filtering with multi-language support.
+**censore** is a Python library for profanity filtering with multi-language support.
 The code should follow these key principles:

 - Type safety using Python type hints
 - Clean code practices with clear documentation